I'm a provider

 Please wait while you are redirected.

-Barrett esophagus (BE) is a condition in which the normal squamous epithelium is replaced by specialized columnar-type epithelium, known as intestinal metaplasia.
+In Barrett esophagus (BE), the normal squamous epithelium is replaced by specialized columnar-type epithelium, known as intestinal metaplasia.
 Intestinal metaplasia is a precursor to adenocarcinoma and may be treated with mucosal ablation techniques such as radiofrequency ablation (RFA) or cryoablation.

 Barrett Esophagus and the Risk of Esophageal Carcinoma

-Intestinal metaplasia is a precursor to esophageal adenocarcinoma, which is thought to result from a stepwise accumulation of genetic abnormalities in the specialized epithelium, which results in the phenotypic expression of histologic features of low-grade dysplasia (LGD), to high-grade dysplasia (HGD), to carcinoma.
+Intestinal metaplasia is a precursor to esophageal adenocarcinoma, which is thought to result from a stepwise accumulation of genetic abnormalities in the specialized epithelium, resulting in the phenotypic expression of histologic features from low-grade dysplasia (LGD), to high-grade dysplasia (HGD), to carcinoma.
 Two large epidemiologic studies published in 2011 reported the risk of progression to cancer in patients with BE.
-One study reported the rate of progression to cancer in more than 8000 patients with a mean duration of follow-up of 7 years (range, 1-20 years).
+One reported the rate of progression to cancer in more than 8000 patients with a mean duration of follow-up of 7 years (range, 1-20 years).
 The de novo progression to cancer from BE at 1 year was 0.13%.
 The risk of progression was reported as 1.4% per year in patients with LGD and 0.17% per year in patients without dysplasia.
 This incidence translates into a risk of 10 to 11 times that of the general population.
-The other study identified over 11,000 patients with BE and, after a median follow-up of 5.2 years, reported that the annual risk of esophageal adenocarcinoma was 0.12%.
+The other study identified over 11,000 patients with BE and, after a median follow-up of 5.2 years, it reported that the annual risk of esophageal adenocarcinoma was 0.12%.
 Detection of LGD on index endoscopy was associated with an incidence rate for adenocarcinoma of 5.1 cases per 1000 person-years, and the incidence rate among patients without dysplasia was 1.0 case per 1000 person-years.
 Risk estimates for patients with HGD were slightly higher.

-The reported risk of progression to cancer in BE in older studies was much higher, with an annual incidence of risk of 0.4% to 0.5% per year, with risk estimated at 30 to 40 times the general population.
+The reported risk of progression to cancer in Barrett esophagus in older studies was much higher, with an annual incidence of risk of 0.4% to 0.5% per year, with risk estimated at 30 to 40 times the general population.
 Current surveillance recommendations have been based on these higher risk estimates.

 Management of Barrett Esophagus